 The constraint section is the architectural control point.
 It prevents the LLM from generating content that requires legal review or creates support obligations.
 In orgs with compliance requirements, this section maps directly to approved messaging guidelines.

 Field Generation templates populate CRM fields from unstructured data.
 The risk is data quality degradation.
-The pattern: explicit output format with validation rules.
+Structure these prompts with format specifications and fallback behavior:

 Extract the primary pain point from this discovery call transcript: